University Athletic Association of the Philippines

 The University Athletic Association of the Philippines (UAAP), established in 1938, is an athletic association of eight Metro Manila universities in the Philippines.
 The eight-member schools are Adamson University (AdU), Ateneo de Manila University, (Note: Since 2017, Ateneo de Manila University is the only member school that does not use an acronym for official communications and graphics, according to their branding guide.)
 De La Salle University (DLSU), Far Eastern University (FEU), National University (NU), University of the East (UE), University of the Philippines Diliman (UP), and the University of Santo Tomas (UST).

-Varsity teams from these universities compete annually in the league's 19 sports categories to vie for the overall championship title, namely, 3x3 basketball, athletics, badminton, baseball, basketball, beach volleyball, cheerdance, chess, esports, fencing, football, judo, softball, street dance, swimming, table tennis, taekwondo kyorugi & poomsae, tennis, and volleyball.
+Varsity teams from these universities compete annually in the league's multiple sports categories to vie for the overall championship title, namely, 3x3 basketball, athletics, badminton, baseball, basketball, beach volleyball, standard & blitz chess, fencing, football, judo, softball, swimming, table tennis, taekwondo kyorugi & poomsae, tennis, and volleyball.
+Meanwhile other events not scoring towards the overall championship includes cheerdance, esports, golf, and street dance.

 History

 In 1924, seeing the need to organize collegiate sports and set general athletic policies, Dr. Regino Ylanan (the University of the Philippines Physical Education Director) met with representatives of Ateneo de Manila, De La Salle College, San Beda College, National University, University of Manila, University of Santo Tomas, and Institute of Accounts (now Far Eastern University) to discuss possibilities of forming an athletic organization, which eventually became the National Collegiate Athletic Association (NCAA).

-In 1930, the University of the Philippines sponsored an experimental meet of the "Big 3" of the league (NU, UP, UST) on basketball, football, baseball, volleyball, swimming, athletics, boxing, and tennis.
+In 1930, the University of the Philippines sponsored an experimental meet of the "Big Three" of the league (NU, UP, UST) on basketball, football, baseball, volleyball, swimming, athletics, boxing, and tennis.

-The following year (1931), the NCAA Board of Directors divided the meet into three divisions to put competition on a fairer basis and to stimulate athletics among a greater number.
+The following year in 1931, the NCAA Board of Directors divided the meet into three divisions to put competition on a fairer basis and to stimulate athletics among a greater number.

 In March 1932, NU, UP, and UST formally seceded from the NCAA.
 Led by UP's Candido C. Bartolome, NU's Leon Tirol and UST's Fr.
 Silvestre Sancho, OP, the move was made to put competitions on equal footing, to increase amateur athletic competitions and to separate the universities from the college members of the league.
-On April 6, the "Big 3 League" was born.
-On August 14, the "Big 3" Association was inaugurated with a meet that starts with basketball.
+On April 6, the "Big Three League" was born.
+On August 14, the "Big Three" Association was inaugurated with a meet that starts with basketball.
 Other events were baseball, football, volleyball, relays, athletics, swimming and tennis.

-In 1935, UP did not participate in the "Big 3 League" because of mass intramurals at the state university.
+In 1935, UP did not participate in the "Big Three League" because of mass intramurals at the state university.
 NU and UST held the meet with FEU (formerly Institute of Accounts) taking UP's place.

-On September 27, 1938, the University of the Philippines Alumni Association and the Philippine Amateur Athletic Federation (PAAF), then the highest sports body in the country, encouraged the original "Big 3 League" and FEU to form a permanent sports association, thus the University Athletic Association of the Philippines was established.
+On September 27, 1938, the University of the Philippines Alumni Association and the Philippine Amateur Athletic Federation (PAAF), then the highest sports body in the country, encouraged the original "Big Three League" and FEU to form a permanent sports association, thus the University Athletic Association of the Philippines was established.
 Events included were basketball, baseball, football, women's volleyball, swimming and athletics.
 UP bagged three titles (baseball, volleyball, athletics).
 UST topped in football and swimming and FEU triumphed in basketball.